Save up to $1,600

 Insider Tip #1: Choose Your Cabin or Seat Wisely

-If you’re on VIA Rail’s The Canadian, consider booking a Sleeper Plus Cabin for One or Two, for added privacy and comfort on multi-day trips.
+If you’re on VIA Rail’s The Canadian, we recommend booking a Sleeper Plus Cabin for One or Two, for added privacy and comfort on multi-day trips.
 On Rocky Mountaineer, GoldLeaf Service upstairs' glass-domed car offers amazing panoramic views.

 VIA Rail(1) is Canada’s national passenger rail service, connecting cities and regions from coast to coast.
 Operating since 1977, VIA Rail provides an essential transportation network across Canada, offering both long-distance and regional routes.
 Whether you’re looking for an iconic cross-country journey or a practical way to travel between major cities, VIA Rail offers a diverse range of services to suit different travel needs.